PHILIP CORTELYOU JOHNSON, FAIA (1906-2005)

 1948 - The Mrs. John D. Rockefeller III Pool Pavilion and Art Gallery, Tarrytown NY.
 Unbuilt.

 1949 - The Benjamin V. Wolf House, 624 River Road, Newburgh NY.
 Commissioned 1948.
-Johnson called it "the worst house I ever built."
+As cited in Philip Johnson: Life and Work by Franz Schulze, Johnson called it "the worst house I ever built."
 Sold to a second owner.
 Sold in 2000 to Diane Arbeit and Richard Zelig.

 1949 - The Philip Johnson House, aka Glass House, 880 Ponus Ridge Road, New Canaan CT.
 He lived there for 45 years with partner David Whitney.
 There are 13 other buildings on the 49 acre site.
 Public tours available here.
 Tours start within walking distance of the New Canaan Train Station and you are shuttled out to the grounds.
 Available for rent, $30,000/night.